June 19, 2020

-On May 2, 2017, the Texas City Independent School District Board of Trustees unanimously approved Rodney Cavness, Ed.D. as the lone finalist for Superintendent of Texas City ISD.
-On May 23, the board voted 6-1 to approve his contract.
+Today, the Texas City Independent School District Board of Trustees unanimously approved Melissa Duarte, Ed.D. as the lone finalist for superintendent of Texas City ISD.

-Once Cavness signs his contract after the 21-day waiting period, he will become the 16th superintendent in Texas City since 1913.
-He takes over from Dr. Cynthia Lusignolo who is retiring June 30, 2017.
-She has been the superintendent in TCISD for five years.
+Once Duarte signs her contract after the 21-day waiting period, she will become the 17th superintendent in Texas City ISD since 1913.